saimaanav/rabies-transmission-model/README.md

 # Rabies Transmission Simulator & Policy Dashboard

 An agent-based model (ABM) for simulating rabies transmission dynamics between dog and human populations in urban environments, built with the [Mesa](https://mesa.readthedocs.io/) framework and visualized through an interactive [Streamlit](https://streamlit.io/) dashboard.
+Recieved over $19k in compensation for model accruacy and insights.

 ## Table of Contents